Kadoba/gamework/README.md

 A task's master.

 **_gw_delegate**
 A task's delegate.
-Overloads the task and all of its other subtasks
+Overloads the task and all of its other subtasks    .

+**_gw_index**
+The index of the task in it's master's subtask list.

 **_gw_order**
-The order that the task is called in, in relation to other subtasks
+The order that the task is called in, in relation to other subtasks.

 **_gw_subtasks**
 A task's subtasks.
 Their callbacks are called after their master's.

 **_gw_subtasksDirty**
-If true then the __subtasks table needs to be sorted
+If true then the __subtasks table needs to be sorted.

 **_gw_sequenceQueue**
-A queue of tasks to become subtasks
+A queue of tasks to become subtasks.

 **_gw_sequenceLeft**
-The leftmost value in the sequence queue
+The leftmost value in the sequence queue.

 **_gw_sequenceRight**
-The rightmost value in the sequence queue
+The rightmost value in the sequence queue.

 **_gw_sequenceHaltActive**
 The subtask task that is halting the sequence.

 **_gw_sequenceHaltTasks**
-Keeps track of what tasks will halt the sequence when active
+Keeps track of what tasks will halt the sequence when active.

 **_gw_sequenceParameters**
 task:added() parameters for queued subtasks.

 **_gw_taskType**
 The type of task this is.
-Can be nil, "subtask", "delegate", or "queued"
+Can be nil, "subtask", "delegate", or "queued".

 ----------------------------------------------------------------------------------------------------